pjechris/CohesionKit/README.md

 identityMap.store(xxx, modifiedAt: 9000) // any Double value is valid
 ```

-## Relationships
+## Relationships / Non Identifiable objects

-To store relational objects in identity map you must make your model conform to `Relational`.
-CohesionKit will then lookup for children objects and store them.
+When dealing with complex objects containing other identity objects you'll have to use an additional object: `Relation`. `Relation` describe how to store (and update) each object children in order to keep it up-to-date.

-Nonetheless we strongly recommand to avoid deep nested relationships and we **strongly** advise to use [Aggregate objects](https://swiftunwrap.com/article/modeling-done-right/).
+> While complex objects DO exist in projects, we recommend to avoid deep nested relationships and we **strongly** advise to use [Aggregate objects](https://swiftunwrap.com/article/modeling-done-right/).

 ```swift
 // 1.
 Create your model